THE SOUTHERN ASSOCIATION FOR VASCULAR SURGERY

 The Secretary-Treasurer shall be bonded by the Association for the faithful performance of this trust.
 The amount of said bond shall be determined by the Executive Council.

 Section 5.
 Councilors-at-large.
-The Councilors-at-Large shall serve staggered terms and one Councilor-at-Large will be elected each year.
-The term of each Councilors-at-Large shall be three years.
-A Councilor-at-Large may be elected to succeed himself but for only one additional term or a total of six years.
+The Councilors-at-Large shall serve staggered terms and one Councilorat-Large will be elected each year.
+The term of each Councilor-at-Large shall be three years.
+A Councilorat-Large may be elected to succeed himself but for only one additional term or a total of six years.

-(a) Program Committee.
+- Program Committee.
 The duty of this Committee is to arrange the scientific program for the Annual Meeting of the Association.
 The Secretary-Treasurer and Recorder shall be members of the Committee.
+This Committee shall also be charged with including diverse members in the program to promote a broad representation of the Association.

-(b) Membership Committee.
-The duty of this Committee is to review the applications of applicants prior to the presentation to the Executive Council.
+- Membership Committee.
+The duty of this Committee is to review the applications for membership prior to the presentation to the Executive Council.
 The Secretary-Treasurer shall be a member of this Committee.
+This Committee shall also focus on recruitment of vascular trainees and medical students to the annual meeting and membership.

-(d) Special Committees.
+- Special Committees.
 Special Committees shall be appointed by the President as the need for such committees arises, either during the Annual Meeting or at any other time.
+The President shall define the purpose and the scope of the committee.
+Any subsequent President can dissolve or continue the committee as needed.

 Section 1.
 Exempt Members.
 Honorary and retired members are exempt from annual dues.